LGrunewa7301/LGrunewa7301.github.io/AB_page.md

 |Motion sickness/disorientation| Radiation sickness (characterized by nausea, vomiting, anorexia and fatigue) |
 |Shallow or disturbed sleep cycles| Possibel damge to the nervous system, causing altered cognitive function, reduced motor function and behavioral changes|

+### Dangers to citizen and astronaut safety and health
+#### Space Radiation
+Space radiation is a huge threat to the wellfare of human beings, causing (as shown above) radiation sickeness, along with an increased risk of cancer.
+This radiation comes in 3 main forms: particles trapped in Earth's magnetic field, particles shot into space during solar flares, and galatic cosmic rays (a mix of high-energy protons and heavy ions from outside of our solar system.
+This radiation comes from many sources, such as elements in Earth's crust, stars and other astrophysical objects, but the main culprit is our Sun.
+The flaming ball of gas emits all 7 wavelngths of the elctromagnetic spectrum (radiowaves, microwaves, infrared, visible light, ultraviolet, x-rays and gamma rays).
+During a soalr flare,copious amounts of radiation is released (called a solar particle event, or an SPE) i n the forms of x-rays, gamma rays, protons and electrons.
+One very common measurement for radiation is a milli-sievert, and astronauts are exposed to an average of 50 mSv to 2,000 mSv, a dangerous amount equilvalent to 150 to 6,000 chest x-rays (1,000 mSv causes fatal cancer in 5% of people).